Larry Kelley Author Home Page 2024-03-22T23:12:22-07:00

 Envisioning Mustapha, the Dey of Algiers, can we assume that Xi and Putin are lonely tyrants afraid of their own courtiers?
 Can Putin even contemplate a war against the U.S. and NATO in the West?
 Can Xi confidently prosecute a war with the U.S., Taiwan, Japan, and Australia, in the East?
 Or might they be more worried about the loyalty of their militaries or even a would-be assassin in their midst?
 We can only hope.

-You can stay informed about our compatriots in other countries who are fighting for freedom, by subscribing to our newsletter.
-In these Freedom Chronicles, I will continue to discuss the freedom movements that are attempting to destabilize Xi’s China, Putin’s Russia, and the Iranian Mullahs.
+Sign up for the Freedom Chronicles newsletter below.
+In these articles, I will discuss the freedom movements that are attempting to destabilize totalitarian regimes such as Xi’s China, Putin’s Russia, and the Iranian Mullahs.

 “…Because Freedom is Always Under Siege…”